Contracting & Credentialing

 If you are a health care provider practicing in Tennessee or a bordering Tennessee county and would like to participate in BlueCross BlueShield of Tennessee networks:

-- Please complete the contract request form, or
+- Please complete the Provider Enrollment Form and/or CHOICES Enrollment Form, or

 - Call our Provider Network Services Department at 1-800-924-7141 and select "Option 2."